Facebook, citing virus misinformation, deletes Trump post

-Facebook has deleted a post by President Donald Trump for the first time, saying it violated its policy against spreading misinformation about the coronavirus.
+Facebook has deleted a post by President Donald Trump for violating its policy against spreading misinformation about the coronavirus.

 The post in question featured a link to a Fox News video in which Trump says children are “virtually immune” to the virus.